Joke Silva

 Joke Silva MFR is a veteran Nigerian actress, director, and businesswoman.

 In 1998, she had a major role, starring opposite Colin Firth and Nia Long in the British-Canadian film The Secret Laughter of Women.
 In 2006, she won "Best Actress in a Leading Role" at the 2nd Africa Movie Academy Awards for her performance in Women's Cot, and "Best Actress in a Supporting Role" at the 4th Africa Movie Academy Awards in 2008 for her performance as a grandmother in White Waters.

-Silva is married to veteran actor Olu Jacobs.
-The couple founded and operate the Lufodo Group, a media corporation that consists of film production, distribution assets, and the Lufodo Academy of Performing Arts where she serves as Director of Studies.
+Silva was married to veteran actor Olu Jacobs from 1989 to his death in 2026.
+The couple founded and operated the Lufodo Group, a media corporation that consists of film production, distribution assets, and the Lufodo Academy of Performing Arts where she serves as Director of Studies.
 She is also the pioneer managing director of Malete Film Village, in association with Kwara State University.

 On 29 September 2014, Silva received recognition as a Member of the Order of the Federal Republic, one of Nigeria's National Honours, at the International Conference Centre in Abuja.